er1czz/element_nobility/README.md

 - The index value is inversely correlated to the element reactivity.
 Low value means high reactivity, and vice versa. (e.g. F -2.84 and He 2.94)

 <img src="https://github.com/er1czz/element_nobility/blob/master/bokeh_plot.png?raw=true" align = "center" alt="drawing">
-The nobility values are listed below the element symbol.
+Nobility values are listed at the bottom of element blocks.
 Some elements have not been indexed.

 This work is part of my project to predict stable phases in inorganic binary systems.

 Mapping code [Jupyter Notebook](https://github.com/er1czz/elements/blob/master/mapping_element_nobility.ipynb)